How to Get Into Medical School With a Low GPA

 Secondary Application

 Once you’ve completed your primary application, you may receive a secondary application from your target schools.
-The requirements of these applications vary, but usually involve essays.
-Dedicate as much time and effort as you can into perfecting your secondary essays, as this is an excellent opportunity to improve and personalize your application.
+The requirements of these applications vary but usually involve essays.
+Dedicate as much time and effort as you can to perfecting your secondary essays, as this is an excellent opportunity to improve and personalize your application.

 While it might seem like a lot of work, tailoring your responses to each school is essential, as sending generic responses can weaken your application.
 Make sure to take your time to sincerely talk about your experience and why you would make a great medical school candidate.